Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 What People Say

-A lot of owners praise the cutting power and accuracy, saying it handles plate and pipe well when on 240V.
-Many note it uses a fair amount of air so a generous compressor helps, and while several users are thrilled with performance, some report early failures or fitment issues that required support.
+Based on the source article’s review summary, many owners praise the cutting power and accuracy, saying it handles plate and pipe well when run on 240V.
+Several users note it uses a fair amount of air, so a generous compressor helps.
+Some report early failures or fitment issues that required support.

 Overall Sentiment: Neutral